RarelyCharlie/rarelycharlie.github.io/_draft/editor.md

 However, if you switch to another page in a long thread you lose the reply you are typing.
 To copy text from another page, open it in a new browser tab or window.

 ### Example
-This example show a reply in a forum:
+This example shows a reply in a forum:

 ![Editor example](/assets/editor.png){:style="width:616px;height:299px;"}